Cops were sent to Maine gunman’s home weeks before massacres amid concern he ‘is going to snap and commit a mass shooting’ – KION546

 The reservist would not answer the door to officers, the source said, so officers started to make calls to those who knew him.

-The unit commander told one officer that the man no longer had any Guard weapons and arrangements had been made with his brother who had retrieved his personal firearms.
+The unit commander told one officer the man no longer had any military-issued weapons and arrangements had been made with his brother who had retrieved his personal firearms.

 The following day, the Sagadahoc officer spoke with the shooter’s brother, who warned him that the man would likely be armed if he did answer the door.